engelkri/emmaspiro.github.io/_pages/projects.md

 layout: page
 title: research
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: This page documents some of the research projects that my team has worked on over the past few years.
 nav: true
 nav_order: 3
-display_categories: [work, fun]
+display_categories: [work]
 horizontal: false
 ---